 Digital Financial Institutions Perform Better Than Traditional Ones

 The financial sector is amid a historic transformation as nimble, digitally-native, non-traditional players test the old guard.
 With approximately 39 million users globally, digital banks provide low-cost, highly-personalized, customer-friendly offerings as a result of this branch-less, plug-and-play open platforms, APIs, and agility from digital stacks that drive efficient operations, and lower back and front-end costs.

 Asset Tokenization Market Projected To Rapidly Grow

-The global asset tokenization market projected to reach $24 trillion by 2027 across multiple asset classes.
+Early in 2021, the World Economic Forum forecasted the global asset tokenization market will reach $15 trillion by 2025 across multiple asset classes.
 Legacy institutions & supporting enterprise information systems will adapt or succumb to those who do.